Indian art: Mauryan art (c. 322 BCE)

-The north Indian Maurya Empire flourished from 322 BCE to 185 BCE, and at its maximum extent controlled all of the sub-continent except the extreme south as well as influences from Indian ancient traditions, and Ancient Persia, as shown by the Pataliputra capital.
+The Maurya Empire flourished from 322 BCE to 185 BCE.
+At its maximum extent, it controlled most of the subcontinent, an expansion that facilitated a profound artistic and cultural synthesis.
+Mauryan art incorporates both indigenous Indian ancient traditions, and distinct influences from ancient Persia and the Hellenistic world, as shown by the Pataliputra capital.

-The emperor Ashoka, who died in 232 BCE, adopted Buddhism about half-way through his 40-year reign, and patronized several large stupas at key sites from the life of the Buddha, although very little decoration from the Mauryan period survives, and there may not have been much in the first place.
+Emperor Ashoka, who died in 232 BCE, adopted Buddhism about half-way through his 40-year reign, and patronized several large stupas at key sites from the life of the Buddha, although very little decoration from the Mauryan period survives, and there may not have been much in the first place.
 There is more from various early sites of Indian rock-cut architecture.

 The most famous survivals are the large animals surmounting several of the Pillars of Ashoka, which showed a confident and boldly mature style and craft and first of its kind iron casting without rust until date, which was in use by vedic people in rural areas of the country, though we have very few remains showing its development.
 The famous detached Lion Capital of Ashoka, with four animals, was adopted as the official Emblem of India after Indian independence.
 Mauryan sculpture and architecture is characterized by a very fine Mauryan polish given to the stone, which is rarely found in later periods.

 Many small popular terracotta figurines are recovered in archaeology, in a range of often vigorous if somewhat crude styles.
 Both animals and human figures, usually females presumed to be deities, are found.